psf/policies/docs/python.org/code-of-conduct/Procedures-for-Reporting-Incidents.md

 *General PSF reporting procedure:*

 The best way to contact the PSF Code of Conduct working group is by email at **<conduct-wg@python.org>**.
-The members of the Code of Conduct Working Group who monitor this alias are listed at [LINK](https://wiki.python.org/psf/ConductWG/Charter#List_of_Participants.2FWho_we_are).
+The members of the Code of Conduct Working Group who monitor this alias are listed in [the CoC WG charter](https://wiki.python.org/psf/ConductWG/Charter#List_of_Participants.2FWho_we_are).

 In the event of a [conflict of interest](#conflicts-of-interest), you may directly contact any of the lead incident responders: